 AT THE ZOO

-All three kookaburra ambassadors have learned to sit on a keeper or trainer’s hand.
-Kookaburras can hold their heads perfectly still while their body moves so that they can focus on prey while sitting on a swaying branch, and our guests love seeing them do that.
+San Diego Zoo Global has had kookaburras in our collection on and off since the early 1930s.
+Our current kookaburra ambassadors have learned to sit on a keeper or trainer’s hand.
+Kookaburras can hold their heads perfectly still while their body moves, so that they can focus on prey while sitting on a swaying branch—and our guests love seeing them do that.
 It looks like a reverse bobblehead!

 Australia is full of unique animals, but the laughing kookaburra must be one of the most well known.
 The bird prefers dry forests with streams but is also commonly found in backyards, parks, and gardens.
-Its population is stable in the wild and seems to thrive in the presence of humans: the birds are known to be bold and steal food from picnics, sometimes snatching hot meat straight from the barbeque!
+Its population is stable in the wild and seems to thrive in the presence of humans: the birds are known to be bold and steal food from picnics, sometimes snatching hot meat straight from the barbecue!

 The kookaburra’s natural range is eastern and southern Australia, but in 1897 it was introduced into the southwest corner of the continent and in 1905 into Tasmania as well.
 Several attempts were made to import the species into New Zealand, but a population became established just around the city of Auckland.